 Brandon serves as a consultant to the U.S. Conference of Catholic Bishop’s Committee on Evangelization and Catechesis.
 He’s also on the board of the Society of G.K.
 Chesterton and serves as President of the Central Florida Chesterton Society.

 He operates several websites including StrangeNotions.com, the central place of dialogue between Catholics and atheists, and ChurchFathers.org, which presents the writings of the earliest Christian thinkers.

 Along with his wife and seven children, he lives on Burrowshire, a small farm outside Orlando, FL, with chickens, goats, pigs, rabbits, and a garden.

 Fr.
 Blake Britton

 Fr.
 Blake Britton is a priest of the Diocese of Orlando, Florida.
-After studying opera at an arts school and the Orlando Opera Company, he entered seminary earning both a Bachelor’s Degree in Philosophy as well as a Master’s Degree in Divinity.
+After studying opera at an arts school and the Orlando Opera Company, he entered seminary earning both a Bachelor’s Degree in Philosophy and a Master’s Degree in Divinity.
 He is fluently bilingual in English and Spanish and well-studied in classical Latin and biblical Greek.

-He is a published author and frequent guest speaker for conferences, radio programs, podcasts, retreats and lectures.
-His writings are published in several national and international outlets including Bishop Robert Barron’s Word on Fire ministries blog and the Evangelization & Culture journal.
+He is a published author and frequent guest speaker for conferences, radio programs, podcasts, retreats, and lectures.
+His writings are published in several national and international outlets including Bishop Robert Barron’s Word on Fire blog and the Evangelization & Culture journal.
 Fr.
-Blake’s main areas of focus are millennial evangelization, the anthropology of video game culture, the sacred liturgy and the Second Vatican Council.
+Blake’s main areas of focus are millennial evangelization, the anthropology of video game culture, the sacred liturgy, and the Second Vatican Council.